Arguing constantly about the same old things without resolution is often one of the signs that a marriage is headed for divorce.

 How can you and your partner combat these behaviors?
 I have one easy exercise that makes a big difference for arguing couples.
 In just eight easy words, couples can go from arguing to understanding.

-There is a well-known psychological assessment called the Rorschach where the examinee is shown 10 cards with different pictures and colors on them.
+There is a well-known psychological assessment called the Rorschach, in which the examinee is shown 10 cards with different pictures and colors on them.
 There are popular cards that obviously look like a butterfly or a bat.

 So let's say the examiner shows the client the card that looks like a bat and asks, “What might this be?”